 From Nepal Aaron ventured to Thailand and began working with Heartland Golf Schools.
 Aaron became the Director of Education and helped set up golf academies in the Philippines and Singapore.
 Also while working in Thailand Aaron hosted a golf television show on Thai channel 3.
 The program ran daily for two years.

 Aaron is a student of PGA Hall of Fame instructor, Manuel de la Torre.
 De la Torre is best known for teaching the swing principles introduced by Ernest Jones.
 He was the first ever PGA Teacher of the Year and before his passing in 2016, was ranked among the world’s top instructors by Golf Digest.
-Aaron spent numerous hours studying under de la Torre.
+Aaron spent numerous hours studying under de la Torre and credits his time with de la Torre for helping shape is approach to teaching the game.